gatero/gatero/README.md

 Full stack developer
 --------------------

-Passionate and versatile Full Stack JavaScript developer with experience in the JavaScript ecosystem.
-Expertise in agile development of web applications, from implementing the frontend using frameworks like React or Angular, to efficiently managing the backend with Node.js.
-Skilled in creating databases with MongoDB or SQL, and committed to optimizing performance and user experience.
-Proficient in technologies such as HTML5, CSS3, with a proven ability to work in multidisciplinary teams, delivering innovative and scalable solutions in challenging projects.
+Passionate and versatile Full Stack Software Engineer with over a decade of experience in the JavaScript ecosystem and beyond.
+Skilled in building scalable web applications, from crafting dynamic frontends with React, to managing robust backends with Node.js and Golang.
+Proficient in containerization and microservices using Docker, and experienced working in Linux-based environments.
+Strong background with both SQL and NoSQL databases, always focused on performance optimization and delivering exceptional user experiences.
+Adept at collaborating within multidisciplinary teams to deliver innovative, reliable, and scalable solutions in challenging projects.

 *   🌍  I'm based in México
 *   🖥️  See my portfolio at [daniel-ortega.mx](http://daniel-ortega.mx)